Updated 2024

 Nutritional Benefits

-Apricots are often dried, cooked into pastry or eaten as jam.
+Apricots are often dried, cooked into pastry, or eaten as jam.
 The calories in apricots multiply many times over when dried, but the amount of calcium, phosphorus and iron also increased significantly.

-The beta-carotene and lycopene in this golden fruit helps protect the LDL cholesterol from oxidation, which in turn helps prevent heart disease.
+The beta-carotene and lycopene in this golden fruit help protect the LDL cholesterol from oxidation, which in turn helps prevent heart disease.
 The apricot seed is a nut that is rich in protein and fat like any other nuts.

 It also has an extremely high content of vitamin B17 which is known as Laetrile.
 Daily consumption of this seed is claimed to be highly effective in preventing cancer.
 Cancer patients on Laetrile Cancer Therapy have reported that their tumors have shrunk with high doses of vitamin B17.